 Add solar power to your home and save

-Efficiency Nova Scotia offers incentives to make solar electricity more affordable than ever.
-The SolarHomes program helps Nova Scotians harness the sun’s energy by offering a rebate on approved solar PV systems.
+Efficiency Nova Scotia offers incentives to homeowners for solar PV systems to make solar electricity more affordable than ever.
+The SolarHomes program helps Nova Scotians harness the sun’s energy by offering rebates on approved solar PV systems up to 10kW in size.
+Full program terms can be found here: SolarHomes Terms & Conditions.

 |$0.60/Watt installed DC capacity|